-Why we should rise a banner for the widoms in Uganda
+Why we should raise a banner for the widows in Uganda

-Visiting the Uganda widow is a direct empowerment of these golden pillars of the world possessed with great endurance and strength.
-Together we can support the widows to a better position in the society.
+Visiting the Uganda widow is direct empowerment of these golden pillars of the world possessed with great endurance and strength.
+Together we can support the widows to a better position in society.